count-null/blog/_posts/2021-04-07-save-money-by-batch-opening-lightning-channels-with-balance-of-satoshis-(bos).md

 `bos open <pubkey> --amount <sats> <pubkey2> --amount <sats> ...`

-**WARNING**: When you run this command finishes running, you have started a 10 minute timer for yourself.
+**WARNING**: When you run this command finishes running, you have started a10-minutee timer for yourself.
 If you attempt to complete the remaining steps AFTER 10 MINUTES HAVE PASSED, YOU RISK LOSING FUNDS!
 You can safely cancel the operation by pressing `ENTER`.

 When you run this command, `bos` will attempt to connect to each node using the pubkey you provided.
 It will negotiate a channel open contract address for each node.
 When it's complete, it will print some text like this: